Official-MoonDao/documentation/MoonDAO/docs/Projects/Project System.md

 The total amount of rewards each quarter is calculated as follows:

 **1. ETH Reward: 5% of the liquid non-MOONEY assets (NMA) (e.g. ETH, DAI, and other stables) paid in the form of ETH.
-Assets with fluctuating prices will be priced at midnight of the last day of the quarter.
+Assets with fluctuating prices will be priced at midnight of the first day of the quarter.

 **2. vMOONEY Reward:** A geometric series of MOONEY will be released as follows:
 1. Q4 2022: 15,000,000 MOONEY.